BrianGardnerAtl/website/_drafts/compose_navigation_drawer.md

 ## Other options

 If you look through the compose documentation you will likely find the `ModalDrawerLayout` which implements the typical navigation drawer.
-This is the first component I tried using to add the drawer to the app but it did not work as expected.
+This is the first component I tried using to add the drawer but it did not work as I expected.

 Adding the component to the app involved specifying the state of the drawer, passing a state change listener, setting the drawer content, and setting the body content.
 I initially set the drawer content to be empty just to verify everything worked.
 Running the app and opening the drawer showed the first issue.